WordPress/gutenberg/platform-docs/docs/create-block/nested-blocks.md

 </div>
 ```

-Another benefit to using the hook approach is using the returned value, which is just an object, and deconstruct to get the react children from the object.
+Another benefit of the hook approach is using the returned value, which is just an object, and deconstructing to get the react children from the object.
 This property contains the actual child inner blocks thus we can place elements on the same level as our inner blocks.

 ```jsx
 import { registerBlockType } from '@wordpress/blocks';